Algorithm Configuration for Structured Pfaffian Settings: Pfaffian piecewise structure for data-driven statistical learning

-In many applications, we might want to analyze the utility function class $\mathcal{U}$ indirectly by studying a surrogate utility function class $\mathcal{V}$ that is "sufficiently close" to $\mathcal{U}$.
-There are several reasons for this approach.
-For instance, if we do not know the closed form of $\mathcal{U}$, it becomes challenging to analyze its pseudo-dimension \cite{balcan2024new}.
-In such cases, we may consider a surrogate function class $\mathcal{V}$ with a closed-form expression for convenience.
-Another scenario arises when the function class $\mathcal{U}$ is too complex, and analyzing a simpler surrogate function class $\mathcal{V}$ might yield better bounds \cite{balcan2020refined}.
+{ In many applications, we might want to analyze the utility function class $\cU$ indirectly by studying a surrogate utility function class $\cV$, of which the dual function class $\cV^*$ is ``sufficiently close'' to $\cU^*$.
+This indirect approach offers several advantages.
+First, even the dual utility function $\cU^*$ may lack a clear structure or prove difficult to analyze, making it impractical to establish learning guarantees for $\cU$ by examining $\cU^*$ \citep{balcan2024new}.
+Second, when $\cU^*$ is excessively complex, deriving learning guarantees for $\cU$ through its analysis may lead to sub-optimal bounds.
+In such cases, analyzing a simpler surrogate function class $\cV$ can yield tighter bounds \citep{balcan2020refined}.